JohnKendrick/PDielec/Sphinx/software.rst

    The Main Tab

 The QM/MM program can be chosen from the dropdown list.
-The output file name can be input into the text box below it.
-Any entry in this *Output file name* text box will be read when the 'Read the output file and start the calculation' button is pressed.
-If the file is not valid a file chooser will pop-up and the user can select a file from that.
+The output file name can be input into the text box below it, or it can be specified using the `File manager` button.
+In addition to input files from QM/MM programs the program can read Python script files written by PDGui.
+These should have a '.py' extension.

 If an Excel spreadsheet file name given, it must have the extensions .xlsx.
-The spreadsheet is written when the program exits.
+The spreadsheet is written when the `Save results` button is pressed.

+If the current program settings need to be stored they can be stored as a Python script file by pressing the `Save settings` button.
+Any settings saved in the way can be re-instated by reading in the script using the `File manager` and selecting the `PDGui (*.py)` option in the file types selection.

-Once the file has been specified and read the frequencies found in the calculation file are reported in the output text box.
+Once the file has been specified and read, the unit cell is shown and the frequencies found in the calculation file are reported in the output text boxes.

 Settings Tab